Sequence of Returns: More than Meets the Eye

 A few years back I was deeply engaged in one of my favorite hobbies, mowing my lawn while listening to investment podcasts, when I had an epiphany about how I might be able to illustrate this tough to understand concept.
 If you are already lost, bear with me, the following thought experiment should help.

-Suppose it is 2007 and you are planning at the end of the year.
+Suppose it is 2007 and you are planning to retire at the end of the year.
 You’ve done some financial planning and you know that you’ll need to withdraw $55,000 from your $1,000,000 retirement account for the next 10 years.
 Somehow, you’ve obtained the investment equivalent to Biff’s Almanac from Back to the Future and know with complete certainty what the average return of two different investment portfolios will be over that 10-year time horizon.
 Portfolio A will produce an average return of 7.71% and Portfolio B will produce an average return of 5.61%.
 Which portfolio leaves you with the most money at the end of the 10 years?

 When I talk through this with people, I reveal that Portfolio A is Berkshire Hathaway and that Portfolio B is a 60% stock, 40% bond portfolio that Baker Boyer utilizes.
 That further drives people to assume that of course the answer is Portfolio A, but they end up being wrong as the table below shows.